davidfoerster/KaleidOK-examples/Kaleidoscope/README.md

  * `kaleidok.examples.kaleidoscope.audio.input` –
-   Uses the specified file (if any) as audio input in a continuous loop instead of a microphone line; the sampelrate is always that of the audio file.
+   Uses the specified file (if any) as audio input in a continuous loop instead of a microphone line; the sample rate is always that of the audio file.

+[configuration]: #configuration